30 June 2025

 Matt 25:41 "Depart from me, ye cursed"

 He does not command any that they should depart from the synagogues, but he does blot the names of those who will not repent out of the church and out of the book of life.
 "Whosoever will not repent of his sins the same shall not be numbered among my people."
-(Alma 26:32 but the whole chapter is important to understand both the inclusionary and exclusionary nature of the doctrine of Christ.)
+(Alma 26:32, but the whole chapter is important to understand both the inclusionary and exclusionary nature of the doctrine of Christ.)

 The first principles of the gospel are faith and repentance.
 Repentance means changing who you are and putting off your sinful nature.
 We all have sinful natures we need to put off.
 And repentance comes before the principle of baptism, which is the ordinance whereby we make you a member of the church.
 Those who do not repent are not to be received into the church, and those members of the church who sin and repent not are to be excommunicated.

 To state the matter shortly, the doctrine of Christ is not about who you are now.
 It is about who you are willing to become.
-If you are coming in order to be a gay follower of Christ, or a trans follower of Christ, or a golfer follower of Christ, you are cleaving to your sinful ways, and you will be rejected by Christ and should be rejected by the church.
-Those who come unto Christ must lay everything they are on the altar, and simply be a follower of Christ, becoming whatever he tells them to be.
-You can come as you are, but don't expect to stay that way. (e.g. Holland, April 2017)
+If you are coming in order to be a gay follower of Christ, or a trans follower of Christ, or a golfer (insert your hobby here) follower of Christ, you are cleaving to your sinful ways, and you will be rejected by Christ and should be rejected by the church.
+Indeed, those who call themselves"Gay Christians", or something similar, are quite literally putting their own sins before Christ.
+They are not Christians at all, but like wolves in sheep's clothing, are gays who are come into the flock to corrupt the gospel of Christ.

 07 January 2024